 11. Due to Covid, masks are optional at this time in the classroom and labs.
 In clinical facilities it is by the requirements of each facility.
 This may be subject to ongoing changes due to state, county and college regulations.
-Classrooms will have assigned seating and please refrain from large groups of students gathering together in the halls.
 Please make use of the hand sanitizer stations around campus, wash your hands thoroughly and regularly, and wear a face covering if needed, especially if feeling ill.

 If a clinical site policy defines stricter guidelines, the clinical site policy will prevail.
-(TNF4/18, Resource 4/18)
+(TNF3/23,